-The B.S. degree program in art education prepares students to earn the Illinois Standard Special Certificate to teach art in grade levels kindergarten through twelve.
+The B.A./B.S. degree program in art education prepares students to earn the Illinois Standard Special Certificate to teach art in grade levels kindergarten through twelve.
 (See also art education degree under the B.F.A. degree in art.)
 Students learn studio practices, art history, basic art criticism, and aesthetics as these apply to the art classroom.
 The B.A. degree program in general studio enables undergraduate students to acquire skills in studio practices in more than one studio area.
 The B.A. degree program in art history provides rigorous liberal arts training in analytical and critical viewing, reading, thinking, speaking, and writing.
 It prepares students for graduate study, for professional school, and for careers in museums, galleries, auction houses, publishing, and other fields.
 Majors take courses in art history, studio art, and in the University Core Curriculum and enjoy a wide choice of electives.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.